Artificial Intelligence / RPA / Design / Development

 The developed predictive model analyzes available historical data and up-to-date records to provide accurate estimates of the order value.
 External data is sourced by an RPA robot and added to the predicted estimate to provide insight for the sales staff.

-The development of the PoC took two weeks and as a result, the Client received a model providing estimates of the order value and delivering the estimates to the sales team.
+The development of the PoC took two weeks and it helped validate the initial hypothesis about the factors influencing price fluctuation on the market.
+The result PoC delivered assured the Client that AI can be useful in solving his business case and that it’s worth continuing the development. .
+With the PoC the Client received a model providing estimates of the order value and delivering the estimates to the sales team.
 The process of getting an estimate includes exporting the order as a CSV file, sending the file to a specified email address – the email then triggers a robot that retrieves the missing data from the database, starts the predictive model, and gets the estimate.
 The estimate is then sent as an email to the sales team.

 The solution will support the Client’s sales team in their everyday work, making it easier to provide calculations for the customers.
 The end customers will get more accurate estimates, and they won’t have to plan for a big margin of error between the due amount estimated on the day of placing the order and the actual one that they have to pay upon delivery.